lailabougria/workshops/designing-complex-business-processes-with-messaging/README.md

-# Advanced patterns for event-driven workflows
+# Mastering complex event-driven architectures

 Check the [agenda](agenda.md) to see where the next workshop will run!